 Today’s buildings were renovated during the late 80s, after the hotel was declared National Monument 100 years after its opening, but preserve the original fixtures which I had never seen in any other historical building.

 Wherever you go, you can feel the weight of the past.
-Despite its long history, the hotel’s splendor dates back to the 10s and 20s, before the Great Depression sent it to receivership and the WWII turned it into a prisoner’s transit camp.
+Despite its long history, which you can read more about here, the hotel’s splendor dates back to the 10s and 20s, before the Great Depression sent it to receivership and the WWII turned it into a prisoner’s transit camp.

 The suites are large, particularly for Singapore standards, and ooze timeless elegance.
 They are decked in teakwood floors and filled with memorabilia and classic pieces such as a dressing table.
 Stepping inside is like being part of history.
 I automatically felt like I had to take out my notebook and fountain pen to start writing.
 Inspiration just flows in from the closet, the sofa, the curtains, the carpets.